These paleo carrot cake cupcakes are free of grains, dairy and refined sugar but they’re as delicious as traditional carrot cake.

 You’ll never guess they’re gluten-free.

 No electric mixer needed for this recipe!
-Mix the wet ingredients in one bowl, the dry in another, then combine, fill muffin cups and bake.
-These paleo carrot cake cupcakes get their moist, tender texture from crushed pineapple.
-They’re naturally sweetened with maple syrup and honey.
-Not only that, they’re full of healthy carrots.
+Mix the wet ingredients in one bowl, the dry in another, then combine, fill muffin cups and put them in the oven to bake.

 I find this coconut butter frosting easier to work with and more reliable than Whipped Coconut Milk.
 If you’ve made that often, you’ve probably been as aggravated as I have to find there are some cans that just won’t whip.
 Check out my tips for whipping coconut milk here.